Learn all about the menstrual cycle, what happens during a cycle, how long a menstrual cycle usually is and when you should seek help.

 The menstrual cycle begins at menarche (the first period) and ends with menopause (the final period).
 Every woman's cycle is unique and individual.
 The average age of menarche in Western countries is 12-13 years, but it can start as early as nine and as late as 16.
 If your periods have not started by 16-17, you should see your doctor to investigate why they haven't started.
-Most women reach menopause between 45-55 years and the average age of menopause for women from a western country is 51-52 years.
+Most women reach menopause between 45 and 55 years, and the average age of menopause for women from a Western country is 51-52 years.

 The role of the menstrual cycle is to prepare the body for pregnancy.
 When a pregnancy does not occur, a period results.
 On average, a woman in Australia will have 450-500 periods in her lifetime.

 Menstrual cycles vary between women and are measured from the first day of the period to the first day of the next period.
-In adolescents a cycle may be as long as 45 days, however by the 20s-30s a cycle is usually between 21-38 days.
+In adolescents, a cycle might be as long as 45 days; however, by the time a woman reaches her 20s-30s, a cycle is usually between 21 and 38 days.

 For a 28 day cycle:

 Most women have some odour related to bleeding, but little is known about why it is sometimes stronger.
-If the odour is so strong it worries you, then discuss your concerns with your doctor.
+It might be related to the length of time you leave your sanitary pad on or tampon in.
+If the odour is so strong it worries you, discuss your concerns with your doctor.

-The body makes substances called prostaglandins (natural body chemical), especially just before, and in the first few days of, the period.
-These prostaglandins cause muscle contractions in internal organs and in combination with the hormonal pattern in the premenstrual week can cause changes in bowel habits.
-Some women notice difficulty in opening their bowels just prior to their period as if they are constipated, and then when the period starts the bowel motions becomes loose.
+The body makes substances called prostaglandins (a natural body chemical), especially just before, and during the first few days of, the period.
+These prostaglandins cause muscle contractions in internal organs and, in combination with the hormonal pattern in the premenstrual week, can cause changes in bowel habits.
+Some women notice difficulty in opening their bowels just prior to their period, as if they are constipated, and then when the period starts the bowel motions become loose and more frequent.

 Premenstrual symptoms may occur in the one to two weeks before your period.
-Symptoms may include irritability, bloating, pimples and tiredness.
-Normally these symptoms might be irritating but would not interfere with your day to day activities.
-More commonly, around two–thirds of women experience some breast pain during their cycle.
+Symptoms can include irritability, mood changes, bloating, pimples and tiredness.
+Normally these symptoms might be irritating, but would not interfere with your day-to-day activities.
+More commonly, around two out of three women experience some breast pain during their cycle.
 Symptoms appear to peak in adolescence and again in perimenopause, possibly because of fluctuating hormone levels.

-If you are having regular periods but have spotting of blood for a week or so before each period there can be several reasons for this so see your doctor.
+If you are having regular periods, but have spotting of blood for a week or so before each period, see your doctor, as there can be several reasons for this.

-Period symptoms usually settle when the period starts or in the first two to three days of the period.
+Premenstrual symptoms usually settle when the period starts, or during the first two to three days of the period.
 Period pain that interferes with your everyday life is not normal.
-15-20% of women have symptoms so severe their lifestyle is affected and they cannot function properly.
-If this occurs, you should seek help from your doctor.
+Around 15-20% of women who have periods experience symptoms so severe that their lifestyle is affected and they cannot function properly.
+If this occurs, seek help from your doctor.

 Pads, sanitary pads or napkins are made of absorbent material and come in a range of thicknesses and shapes.
-Pads may need to be changed three to four hourly on the heaviest day.
-If you find that using pads causes irritation, you may need to use pads that are made from 100 per cent cotton and are scent free.
+Pads might need to be changed every three to four hours on the heaviest day.
+If you find that using pads irritates your vulva, you may need to use pads that are made from 100% cotton and are scent-free.
 Reusable, environmentally friendly pads are available.

 Tampons are absorbent 'plugs' made of cotton, or a combination of cotton and a synthetic material.
 Tampons are inserted into the vagina and are available in various sizes.
 They can be used by all ages and should be changed every three to four hours.

 Very rarely, toxic shock syndrome can occur when using tampons.
-This is due to a rapid growth of normal bacteria releasing a toxin, which leads to symptoms of 'shock' such as feeling unwell, fever, rash, diarrhoea and headache.
-Never keep a tampon inserted in your vagina for more than eight hours and always wash your hands before inserting.
+This is due to a rapid growth of normal bacteria releasing a toxin, which leads to symptoms of 'shock', such as feeling unwell, fever, rash, diarrhoea and headache.
+Never keep a tampon inserted in your vagina for more than eight hours and always wash your hands before inserting one.

-The menstrual cup has been available for many years and is long-lasting (up to 5-10 years) but is used by a very small number of women.
-The menstrual cup (made out of either rubber (latex), silicone or thermoplastic rubbers) sits in the vagina over the cervix and collects the menstrual flow.
-It should be washed at least every 12 hours using fresh or soapy water only.
+The menstrual cup has been available for many years and is long lasting (up to 5-10 years), but is used by a very small number of women.
+Made from either rubber (latex), silicone or thermoplastic rubbers, the menstrual cup sits in the vagina over the cervix and collects the menstrual flow.
+It should be washed at least every 12 hours using only fresh or soapy water.
 Menstrual cups are considered environmentally friendly as they are reusable.
-They are a number of menstrual cups available including Lunette and Femmecup.
+There are several menstrual cups available, including Lunette and Femmecup.

-There are many reasons you may need to see your doctor about your periods including:
+There are many reasons you might need to see your doctor about your periods, including: